noi-ph/editorials/2023/tama/pillage/index.md

 \end{align*}$$
 </details>

-Just as practice, you could try proving the *scaling* property formally yourself:
+For practice, you could try proving the *scaling* property formally yourself:
 <div class="task">

 **Exercise:** Prove the *scaling* property of expectation formally.